 WHAT IS A TYPICAL BODYPAINTING SESSION LIKE?

 My typical bodypainting sessions are 3 or 4 hours long.
 Generally, we would photograph the piece afterwards (about an hour).
-Quick bar-style pieces might take 10 to 40 minutes per person.
+Quick bar-style pieces generally take 20 to 40 minutes per person.

 I generally do my paintings in my studio, which is in my home.
 The studio is large, private, and warm.
-If painting in my studio, I will want to meet for coffee ahead of time.
+Airbrushed paint can feel quite cool, so I have extra heaters on hand if needed.

 Generally, we will plan at least a rough idea ahead of time.
 This allows me time to come up with required stencils, mix the required colours, and plan the painting (airbrushing is done in layers).
 I prefer that the ideas are a collaborative project.

 You will want to prepare your skin properly before arriving.
 Shower shortly before and without any moisturizers or creams on.
 These will interfere with how the paint stays on your skin.
 Be sure hair and makeup (if face is not being painted) is done unless an arrangement is made to have stylist or MUA coming (very unusual).